aryanap07/neuralfabric/README.md

 make lint
 make format
 make build
-make publish
 ```

 ## Contributing

-Contributions, bug reports, feature requests, and discussions are welcome.
+Contributions are welcome.

+Whether you want to fix a bug, improve documentation, add tests, or build a new component, feel free to open an issue or submit a pull request.

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
+3. Make your changes.
+4. Add or update tests.
-3. Commit your changes
+5. Commit your changes.
-4. Open a pull request
+6. Open a pull request.

 ## License

+NeuralFabric is licensed under the **MIT License**.

-Distributed under the MIT License.
-See the LICENSE file for details.
+See the [`LICENSE`](LICENSE) file for details.